Dimethylol ethylene urea

-Dimethylol ethyleneurea is an organic compound derived from formaldehyde and urea.
+Dimethylol ethylene urea is an organic compound derived from formaldehyde and urea.
 It is a colourless solid that is used for treating cellulose-based heavy fabrics to inhibit wrinkle formation.
 Dimethylol ethylene urea (DMEU) bonds with the hydroxyl groups present in long cellulose chains and prevents the formation hydrogen bonding between the chains, the primary cause of wrinkling.
 This treatment produces permanently wrinkle-resistant fabrics and is different from the effects achieved from using fabric softeners.
 An additional names for DMEU includes 1,3-bis(hydroxymethyl)-tetrahydro-2-imidazolone.